erictepper/hospital-universal-manager/README.md

 was not displayed in the RecepView.
 * **0.2.4:** RecepView and StaffView now correctly handle the case where no options are selected in searchRecords().
 * **0.2.5:** All opened SQL statements now get closed after use.

+**Version 1.0.0:** Packaged and deployed the fully functional Create-Read-Update-Delete (C.R.U.D.) hospital management app in an executable .jar which can be downloaded and run on any system that has at least Java 8 installed.

 ### To-do
 ###### Features to Add